Challenger 3: History

 In July 2020, Rheinmetall Defence showed a testbed vehicle on the Challenger 2 chassis, with a brand new turret, autoloading system and a powerful 130 mm smoothbore gun, the Rheinmetall Rh-130 L/51.
-The 130 mm L/51 is 500 kilograms heavier than existing 120 mm L/44 or L/55 cannons and would require a larger turret to use on the Challenger 3.
+The 130 mm L/51 is 500 kilograms heavier than existing 120 mm L/44 or L/55 cannons and would require a larger turret for use on the Challenger 3.

 In October 2020, the MOD argued against buying a new main battle tank from overseas instead of pursuing the Challenger 2 LEP, stating that an upgraded Challenger 2 would "be comparable—and in certain areas superior—to Leopard 2 or M1 Abrams".

 The management of the C2 LEP was scathingly criticized by the Defence Select Committee on 15 March 2021.
 They said in a report entitled "Obsolescent and outgunned: the British Army's armoured vehicle capability", that "Despite having spent around 50% of the allocated budget (£800 million), the programme has yet to place a manufacturing contract.
 The programme has a current in-service date of 2024 (originally planned for 2017) and is some £227 million over budget.
 After a decade of effort, this abject failure to deliver against both cost, (with an overrun now totalling over a quarter of a billion pounds of public money) and timescale (ISD seven years late) is clearly totally unacceptable.
 Nevertheless, it is symptomatic of the extremely weak management of Army equipment programmes, by both Defence Equipment and Support and the Army Board itself, in recent years."

 On 22 March 2021, Defence Minister Ben Wallace presented the command paper Defence in a Competitive Age to Parliament, which confirmed the British Army's plans to upgrade 148 Challenger 2 tanks for "around £1.3bn" and designate them Challenger 3.
-The MOD confirmed the contract with RBSL had been signed, valued at £800 million (USD$1 billion), on 7 May 2021.
+The MOD confirmed the contract with RBSL had been signed, valued at £800 million (US$1 billion), on 7 May 2021.
 Rheinmetall's more extensive upgrade proposal, including the new 120 mm smoothbore gun, had been accepted.
 The initial operating capability for the upgraded tanks is expected by 2027, with trials commencing Q2 2025, with full operation capability expected to be declared by 2030.